A Region-based Randers Geodesic Approach for Image Segmentation: Experimental Results

-On the other hand, minimal paths associated to the geodesic metrics which rely only on the edge-based image features favour to pass through the regions with strong edge appearance features.
-As a consequence, these metrics often lead to unexpected paths for delineating the boundaries of interest, in case their appearance features are insufficiently salient.
-In Fig.~\ref{fig:AdmissiblePaths}, we take the admissible paths computed by the combination of paths model as an example to illustrate that problem.
+On the other hand, geodesic paths associated to the metrics which rely only on the edge-based image features favor passing through the regions with strong edge saliency features.
+As a consequence, these metrics often lead to unexpected paths for delineating the boundaries of interest, in case their edge-based features are insufficiently salient.
+In Fig.~\ref{fig:AdmissiblePaths}, we take the admissible paths computed by the combination of piecewise geodesic paths model as an example to illustrate that problem.
 The red dots in Fig.~\ref{fig:AdmissiblePaths}b or~\ref{fig:AdmissiblePaths}c denote a pair of successive landmark points.
 Also, the admissible paths in both figures are indicated by lines of different colors.
-The potential $\mathcal{P}_{\rm comb}$ defining the isotropic geodesic metrics for the combination of paths model is visualized in Fig.~\ref{fig:DemoComb}a.
-From Figs.~\ref{fig:AdmissiblePaths}b and~\ref{fig:AdmissiblePaths}c, one can see that none of these admissible paths (see Eq.~\eqref{eq_CombCandidate}) can accurately delineate the desired boundary segment, since the image appearance features in this experiment suffer from the lack the reliability for the description of the target boundaries.
-This gives arise to the motivation for the proposed Randers geodesic model to integrate both of the edge-based features and the region-based appearance model to define the geodesic metrics considered.
+The potential $\mathcal{P}_{\rm comb}$ defining the isotropic geodesic metrics for the combination of piecewise geodesic paths model is visualized in Fig.~\ref{fig:DemoComb}a.
+From Figs.~\ref{fig:AdmissiblePaths}b and~\ref{fig:AdmissiblePaths}c, one can see that none of these admissible paths (see Eq.~\eqref{eq_CombCandidate}) can accurately delineate the desired boundary segment, since the edge-based features in this experiment suffer from the lack the reliability for the description of the target boundaries.
+This motivates the proposed geodesic model, whose Randers metric definition integrates both the edge-based features and the region-based appearance model.